aal86/rps/README.md

     ```sh
     pip install python-dotenv
     ```
-Create an .env file and defines the Player_Name variable where the user must input their own name under this file so the game.py file can read it
+Create an .env file and defines the PLAYER_NAME variable where the user must input their own name under this file so the game.py file can read it
-    For example: Player_Name = "Abby" defines the environment variable to the name Abby
+    For example: PLAYER_NAME = "Abby" defines the environment variable to the name Abby if user wants their own name to be displayed, the user must type in their own name to the .env file

 Within the requirements.txt must add python-dotenv to allow the environment variables to work